algosup/2024-2025-project-4-web-fpga-team-6/Documents/technical/technicalSpecification.md

 - **Integration Testing:** End-to-end testing is performed to validate the complete flow from user action on the frontend to simulation processing on the backend.
 - **SSR and Routing Tests:** Special attention is given to ensure that server-side rendering and lazy loading of routes function correctly across different environments.
 - **Logging and Monitoring:** Both the frontend and backend incorporate logging mechanisms to capture errors and performance metrics, enabling rapid debugging and continuous improvement.

+more information about tests in the [test plan](../TestPlan/testPlan.md).

 ---